script-fu/script-fu.github.io/_posts/2023-04-18-Parasites.md

 (set! data (caddar(gimp-item-get-parasite layerID "parasite name")))
 ```

-caddar is a scheme speak for unwrapping the list and grabbing the third item...
+caddar is a Scheme, the programming language Script-fu is based on, short-cut for unwrapping the list and grabbing the third item...

 (caar (parasite)) grabs the first item, the name.
 (cadar (parasite)) grabs the second item, the mode.